 The Crassulaceae family comprises succulents and other plant types, including aquatics worldwide.
 Only five genera consisting of succulents are indigenous in South Africa.

 The opposite, simple Crassula leaves are joined in pairs at the base.
 They are fleshy, membranous or thickly succulent, persistent or deciduous, sometimes clustered in stem-tip rosettes.

 The flowers grow solitary or numerous in simple or branched clusters, mostly thyrse-shaped.
 Distinct peduncles may be present, while there may be bracts below the flowers, usually shorter than the leaves.

-Floral parts usually occur in fives: the small calyx five-lobed and persistent.
+Floral parts usually occur in fives: The calyx mostly comprises five sepals that persist.
 The mostly five petals are erect or spreading, fused at the base in a small cup- or urn-shaped tube.
 The flowers are usually white or pink, occasionally yellow.
 The again mostly five stamens emerge from below the superior ovary that consists of as many carpels as there are calyx lobes, usually five.